Drive changes in behaviour with an Incentive Program.

-Activating your channel is the most fruitful opportunity available for accelerated sales growth over the next 12 months.
+Activating your channel with a sales incentive program is the most fruitful opportunity available for accelerated sales growth over the next 12 months.
 For many companies tapping into an indirect sales channel, only 20 per cent of their channel partners is amassing the sales to have a positive impact on the bottom line.

 But, what if you can activate the other 80 per cent of your channel network to generate new sales?
 The task of converting 80 per cent of your channel partners from passive to active status starts with understanding their needs and motivations.
 The sooner you can figure out what drives their behaviour, the sooner you can get them on the path to driving in more sales.